-label of fo ulation (EC) 1830/2003 concerning the traceability and lling of genetically modified organisms and the traceability od and feed products produced from genetically modified nisms.
+92 Regulation (EC) 1830/2003 concerning the traceability and labelling of genetically modified organisms and the traceability of food and feed products produced from genetically modified organisms.
 This requires those using or handling GM products to transmit and retain information.
 For example, where production starts with a genetically modified crop, the company selling the crop for feed production would have to inform any purchaser that it is genetically modified.
 Information must be retained for five years.
-See here. ctive 2009/41/EC on contained use of genetically modified o-organisms.
+See here.
+93 Directive 2009/41/EC on contained use of genetically modified micro-organisms.
 This regulates activities related to GMOs to ensure that they are not released accidentally to the environment, and that they do not pose a risk to humans or the environment.
-94 Regu GMO ulation (EC) 1946/2003 on transboundary movements of os.
+94 Regulation (EC) 1946/2003 on transboundary movements of GMOs.
 Regulates the export of GMOs to other countries, with the aim of ensuring that they have the information they need to safeguard their environment and their people.
 Helps to implement the EU - and UK's - commitments under the Cartagena Protocol on Biosafety.
-Food eral Food Law Regulation 178/2002 laying down the eral principles and requirements of food law.
+Food 95 General Food Law Regulation 178/2002 laying down the general principles and requirements of food law.
 It lays down general principles, requirements and procedures that underpin decision making in matters of food and feed safety, covering all stages of food and feed production and distribution.
 It also established the European Food Safety Authority (EFSA) and the Rapid Alert System for Food and Feed.
-0 ulation (EU) No 1169/2011 on the provision of food mation to consumers.
-This sets out the requirements for food labelling - such as minimum font size for mandatory information, allergens, nutrition information and origin information for meat. ulation (EC) No 258/97 on the authorisation and use of novel s and food ingredients.
+96 Regulation (EU) No 1169/2011 on the provision of food information to consumers.
+This sets out the requirements for food labelling - such as minimum font size for mandatory information, allergens, nutrition information and origin information for meat.
+97 Regulation (EC) No 258/97 on the authorisation and use of novel foods and food ingredients.
 Novel Food is defined as food that has not been consumed to a significant degree by humans in the EU prior to 1997, when the first Regulation on novel food came into force.
 Novel Food must be: Safe for consumers.
 Properly labelled to not mislead consumers.
-98 Hone ey Directive 2001/110/EC Placed various requirements on the trade in honey. ulation (EC) No 470/2009 on veterinary medicinal products nded for use in food producing animals.
+98 Honey Directive 2001/110/EC Placed various requirements on the trade in honey.
+99 Regulation (EC) No 470/2009 on veterinary medicinal products intended for use in food producing animals.
 This ensures that veterinary medicines that may be used in food animals do not pose health risks to humans.
-It places limits on the amount of medicine that might be found in the end product (such as milk, eggs, meat, honey etc). ulation (EU) No 1151/2012 on quality schemes for These schemes are used to protect locally-produced foodstuffs. - cultural products and foodstuffs. e three supporting regulations.
-For example, Cornish pasties are protected by the Protected Geographical Indication scheme. spec trade in breeding animals is covered by a number of eies-specific legislation, including: Please note: the EU is in the process of recasting and harmonising these Directives into a single Regulation.
-Bovines:Counc il Directive 2009/157 EC These rules seek to include harmonised rules on: • Counc il Directive 87/328/EEC • recognition of breeders' associations and breeding organisations.
-Porcines: • Counc il Directive 88/661/EEC entry of purebred breeding animals in breeding books. issuing of pedigree certificates. il Directive 00/110/FEC Counc il Directive 90/118/EEC carrying out performance testing and genetic evaluation il Directive 90/118/EEC carrying out performance testing and genetic evaluation. acceptance for breeding.
+It places limits on the amount of medicine that might be found in the end product (such as milk, eggs, meat, honey etc).
+100 Regulation (EU) No 1151/2012 on quality schemes for agricultural products and foodstuffs.
+These schemes are used to protect locally-produced foodstuffs.
+There are three supporting regulations.
+For example, Cornish pasties are protected by the Protected Geographical Indication scheme.
+101 The trade in breeding animals is covered by a number of species-specific legislation, including: Bovines: Please note: the EU is in the process of recasting and harmonising these Directives into a single Regulation.
+Council Directive 2009/157 EC These rules seek to include harmonised rules on: Council Directive 87/328/EEC recognition of breeders' associations and breeding organisations.
+Porcines: • Council Directive 88/661/EEC entry of purebred breeding animals in breeding books.
+Council Directive 90/118/EEC issuing of pedigree certificates.
+Council Directive 90/119/EEC carrying out performance testing and genetic evaluation.
+Ovines/caprines: • Council Directive 89/361/EEC acceptance for breeding.